Vegz78/ToggleZeroTier/README.md

 - RetroPie/Emulationstation

 # Features
-- Automatically update a ZeroTier connection
+- Automatically toggle(connect&disconnect) a ZeroTier connection
 - Add the ZeroTier connection to the routing table, so that certain LAN games find the hosts connected to the ZT-network
 - Can be run directly from the RetroPie games list menus.